ibm-cloud-docs/AnalyticsEngine/provisioning_deprecated.md

 **Note**:
 1. If the service instance was not successfully created, delete the service instance and try creating it again.
 If the problem persists, contact IBM Support.
-2. For United Kingdom region, use the end point `https://api.eu-gb.bluemix.net`.
+2. For United Kingdom region, use the endpoint `https://api.eu-gb.bluemix.net`.

 ## Plan upgrading